baridxiai/knowledgeConsistencyAndConflict/README.md

-Please check `krisna_experiment_codes`, to see the description of the project and also majority of the codes for this project.
+Please check 'experiment_codes`, to see the description of the project and also majority of the codes for this project.